E. Guigal - Côte-Rôtie La Landonne 2022

 Wine rated (2025 guide) 97-100/100

-The Côte Rôtie La Landonne 2022 offers another level of complexity, with aromas of blackberries, blackcurrants, wood smoke, charcuterie, and hints of leather.
-This powerful, concentrated, and massive Côte Rôtie (100% Syrah) was aged for 42 months in new oak barrels and displays the classic character of La Landonne, with beautiful depth and richness, as well as evolving tannins.
-Some of the vintage's accessibility is present here, but this wine will nevertheless require a good decade of cellaring.
+The 2022 Côte Rôtie La Landonne offers a new level of complexity, with aromas of blackberries, blackcurrants, wood smoke, cured meats, and hints of leather.
+This powerful, concentrated, and full-bodied Côte Rôtie (100% Syrah) was aged for 42 months in new oak barrels and exhibits the classic character of La Landonne, with beautiful depth and richness, as well as tannins that are still evolving.
+While it retains some of the vintage’s approachability, this wine will nevertheless require a good decade of cellaring.